Charged rotating Casimir wormholes

 The validity of this limit is crucial for our investigation, as the form of a static Casimir wormhole inspired by an electric source is a well-established solution \cite{Gar23}.
-In other words, the exact forms of the redshift and shape functions are known and given by
+In other words, the exact forms of the redshift and shape functions are known in the static limit and are given by

 where the constant $\omega$ reads